GOCDB/gocdb/INSTALL.md

 * Locate the provided template file: `bootstrap_doctrine_TEMPLATE.php`.
 In this file you will find three blocks of code commented out, once for each of the supported database, SQLite, Oracle and MySQL.
-* Copy this file to `bootstrap_doctrine.php` in the same dir and modify to specify your chosen DB connection details (see file for more details, including how to compile Doctrine proxy objects for better performance for production usage).
+* Copy this file to `bootstrap_doctrine.php` in the same dir and modify (including commenting out the "die" statement at the top of the file) to specify your chosen DB connection details (see file for more details, including how to compile Doctrine proxy objects for better performance for production usage).
 * Check that doctrine can connect to the DB running the following (still in the <gocDBSrcHome>/lib/Doctrine directory):